 Research on absence shows that organisations which record absence figures are better positioned to tackle the underlying causes if voluntary resignations or sickness absence levels are too high.

 It typically is not enough to measure these statistics in isolation – more information is needed so that employers can benchmark their rates against other similar organisations.

-XpertHR's annual survey analyses findings in detail - for example, by industry and region - to enable organisations to benchmark themselves against their comparators.
+XpertHR’s annual labour turnover and absence surveys analyse findings in detail – for example, by industry and region – to enable organisations to benchmark themselves against their comparators.
 This means that survey participants can gain a meaningful comparison of their rates, which can fluctuate according to sector.